 You’re all set to hit the road in your RV, but the perfect road trip can quickly be ruined when an unexpected breakdown occurs.
 Your RV serves as your home away from home and offers you the opportunity to see far off destinations.
 Performing year-round RV maintenance can help keep your wheels moving on the road and help prevent long delays that could leave you stranded waiting for repairs.
 Ultimately, recommended maintenance varies based on your specific RV.
 It’s a good idea to check your owner’s manual for specific maintenance to perform and when it should be performed.
 We share some general tips to help keep your RV in tip-top shape.

 Before setting out on a road trip, keep these essential RV maintenance tips in mind.
 Like cars, you’ll want to keep up on your basic maintenance — regularly replacing fluids and filters.
 These additional tips will help you determine when to schedule and conduct repairs.

 Ensuring your safety on the road is a big reason to perform regular maintenance.
 Having your brakes checked regularly helps keep you safe and could help you avoid expensive repairs.

 Service the Generator

 Check your owner’s manual for recommendations on how regularly the oil and filters need changed.
-It’s also a good idea to run the generator often when it’s stored away.
+It’s also a good idea to run the generator often when your RV is in storage.

-When it comes to hitting the open road and visiting your favorite destinations, regular RV maintenance can make or break your trip.
+When it comes to hitting the open road, regular RV maintenance can make or break your trip.
 And before you set out on your next adventure, be sure to check with your Farm Bureau agent to help ensure your RV is properly covered.
-RVs often require specific insurance types, and this owner’s guide can help figure out which one.